-In other cases, you think that your blog is well optimized and works properly until you find a new post or thread about a question, that you never asked yourself about it before.
-This is why spending some minutes everyday in your blog in the first months can be very helpful.
+In other cases, you think that your blog is well optimized and works properly until you find a new post or thread about a question, that you never asked yourself before.
+This is why spending some minutes every day on your blog in the first months can be very helpful.

 The plugin folder is your first solution to find any big issue with your website.
 When disabling all your plugins at once, you will verify if a plugin or more is the problem, and you can fix the issue by disabling them one by one.

-The WordPress plugin folder is located in the ”wp-content” parent folder, and all of them is a part of your root directory.
+The WordPress plugin folder is located in the ”wp-content” parent folder, and all of them are a part of your root directory.

 Now, you get the next page that contains your blog root folder.
 It’s the main directory where you can browse your blog file by file, just locate ”wp-content” and click on it twice.